New York's 72nd State Assembly district

 New York's 72nd State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Manny De Los Santos since 2022.

 Geography

+2020s

 District 72 is in Manhattan.
-The district includes portions of Washington Heights, Hudson Heights, Fort George, and Marble Hill.
+The district includes most of Marble Hill, and portions of Washington Heights, Inwood, Hudson Heights and Fort George.

+The district is overlapped entirely by New York's 13th congressional district, as well as overlapped by New York's 31st State Senate district and New York City's 10th City Council district.

+2010s

+District 72 is in Manhattan.
+The district was centered around Inwood, with portions of Washington Heights, Hudson Heights and Fort George.